eqpoqpe/render-queue-demo/README.md

 # Render Queue
 In Txxxxxxx, rendering (asynchronous) happens all the time.
+Render queue should work with VDS (validity descriptor system).

 ```
  OUT